Home Compare METSO.HE vs SCHP.SW

 Metso Oyj vs Schindler Holding: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Metso Oyj carrying a narrow edge on profitability.
+Metso Oyj holds the cleaner structural position, with growth as the main driver and stability adding further support.
 Schindler still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 On the market side, Metso Oyj is in better shape — its trend is intact while Schindler's trend has broken down.
 That puts structure and market broadly in agreement — Metso Oyj's lead looks more confirmed than conflicted.

 Trajectory Similarity